San Marcos Growers LogoSan Marcos Growers

 The genus name Curio means "to lean" in reference to several related species with a leaning or decumbent habit.
 The specific epithet honors the Australian botanist and botanical illustrator Willian Archer.
 This plant has also previously been called Senecio toxotis and it can still be found in some references under this name.
 This epithet reportedly comes from the plant having toxic properties and it has also been erroneously mislabeled by European nurseries as Senecio aizoides.
 Though the most recent treatment has this plant and its relatives as being in the genus Curio, until such time as this gets wider recognition, we continue to list them all in the genus Senecio.
 We thank John Bleck for sharing this plant with us.

-This information about Senecio archeri displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Senecio archeri displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]